-From rock to soul, dance to hip hop, if you’re ever in need of some musical retail therapy, these Leeds record shops are just the ticket.
+From rock to soul, dance and hip-hop, if you’re ever in need of some musical retail therapy, these Leeds record shops are just the ticket.

 They specialise in indie, alternative and metal artists on both vinyl and CD, and you can spend a good few hours going through their racks to find just what you’re looking for, and maybe a few things you weren’t.
-They also sell a bunch of tickets to plenty of gigs at the city’s venues, as well as putting on the odd in-store gig and album signings.
+They also sell a bunch of tickets to gigs at the city’s venues, as well as putting on the odd in-store gig and album signings over at Headrow House.

 Scott Gamble from Crash Records told us, “We offer a service we feel is needed and that we feel we do well with a personal touch.
 It is all to do with service.
 We’re keen and we have a good range of stock and provide an experience we hope people will enjoy.”

-While new records are all well and good, sometimes you just need a place that specialises in the best of yesteryear – and that’s where Relics Records on New Briggate come in, with plenty of original pressings of classic records.
+While new records are all well and good, sometimes you just need a place that specialises in the best of yesteryear – and that’s where Relics Records comes in, with plenty of original pressings of classic records.

 Spread out over two floors, they’ve managed to chart the journey of popular music from the 1950s up until the present day on both CD and vinyl.
-It’s the collection of the former that is the most impressive though, and will likely see you part with some hard earned cash.
+It’s the collection of the latter that is the most impressive though and will likely see you part with some hard-earned cash.

-They have oodles of classic rock and pop, from Elvis to Oasis and Beatles to Blur, but you should also spend some time looking through the equally impressive collections of jazz, soul, hip hop, metal and dance, meaning you’ll find something no matter your tastes.
-And the staff know their stuff too, so if you can’t see what you want, you’ll do well to pick their brains.
+They have oodles of classic rock and pop, from Elvis to Oasis and The Beatles to Blur, but you can also spend some time looking through the equally impressive collections of jazz, soul, hip-hop, metal and dance – you’ll find something no matter your tastes.
+And the staff know their stuff too, so if you can’t see what you want, pick their brains.

-An independent record shop but with a bit of a difference, Norman Records has been going in some kind of fashion since 1995.
-Over the past twenty years they’ve become one of the most popular online record shops – and that’s where their difference lies.
+An independent record shop but with a difference, Norman Records has been going in some kind of fashion since 1995, and over more than two decades they’ve become one of the most popular online record shops.

-Based in Croydon House down in Holbeck, they specialise in the best, and often the most interesting music they can get their hands on, and mainly on vinyl.
-While, there’s no shop per se to flick through racks, they still are happy to see you come down and collect the order you’ve placed on their website, from which you’ll see the other reason why folk have come to love Norman.
+Based in Croydon House down in Holbeck, they specialise in the best, and often the most interesting music they can get their hands on, mainly on vinyl.
+There’s no shop per se to flick through racks but they’re still happy to see you come down and collect the order you’ve placed on their website, from which you’ll see the other reason why folk have come to love Norman.

-That’s because the website’s record reviews are quite legendary – no beating around the bush, full of expertise and more than a few dollops of tongue-in-cheek humour, they make shopping for your next discovery the whole load more interesting.
+That’s because the website’s record reviews are quite legendary – no beating around the bush, full of expertise and more than a few dollops of tongue-in-cheek humour, they make shopping for your next discovery a whole lot more interesting.